Passion to Profession: Tineke Meeuws

 Tineke Meeuws works for Brooks Running Company as a Trade Compliance Manager.
-We learned about her career journey, her relationship with running, and how encouraging others drives her both personally and professionally.
+In this interview, we discuss her career journey, her relationship with running, and how encouraging others drives her both personally and professionally.

 Did you ever have an “aha” moment in your career?
 What was it and how did it inform your career path?